linode/docs/docs/products/compute/compute-instances/guides/manage-the-kernel/index.md

 The kernel version should be a string that's similar to `5.4.0-80-generic`.
 In this example, the kernel ends with `generic`, which is common in Ubuntu systems to designate that this is an upstream kernel.
 If the kernel ends with something similar to `linode123`, a Linode kernel is being used and the string matches the precise Linode kernel release.

-## View and Modify the Kernel in the Cloud Manager
+## View and Modify the Kernel in Cloud Manager

-You can use the Cloud Manager to view the type of kernel you are using.
+You can use Cloud Manager to view the type of kernel you are using.
 If you are using a Linode kernel (not an upstream kernel), you can also view the kernel version.

 {{< note >}}
 These instructions may not accurately reflect the actual kernel version installed.
 This is especially true if the Compute Instance hasn't been rebooted in a while or wasn't rebooted after a change to the instance's Configuration.
 To determine the actual kernel version installed on your system, see [Determining Which Kernel Is Installed](#determining-which-kernel-is-installed).
 {{< /note >}}

-1. Navigate to your Compute Instance in the [Cloud Manager](https://cloud.linode.com) and click the **Configuration** tab.
+1. Navigate to your Compute Instance in [Cloud Manager](https://cloud.linode.com) and click the **Configuration** tab.

 1. Find your current *Configuration* and click the corresponding **Edit** link.
 This may be located within the **More Options Ellipses** dropdown menu.